All of the following would show up on a credit report except: | Study Prep in Pearson+

 1

-Identify the common elements included in a credit report: These typically include payment history, outstanding loan balances, bankruptcy filings, and other financial behaviors related to personal credit.
+Review the components typically included in a credit report: These include payment history, outstanding loan balances, number of credit inquiries, and other financial data related to credit accounts.

-Recognize that the types of accounting methods used by a business are not related to personal credit history: Accounting methods (e.g., cash basis or accrual basis) pertain to how businesses record financial transactions, not individual credit behavior.
+Identify the item that does not belong: Salary information from your employer is not included in a credit report because it is not directly related to your credit history or financial obligations.

-Clarify the distinction between personal credit information and business accounting practices: Personal credit reports focus on individual financial activities, while accounting methods are relevant to business financial reporting.
+Clarify why salary information is excluded: Credit reports focus on financial behavior and obligations, not personal income.
+Lenders may ask for income details separately during the loan application process, but this information is not part of the credit report.

 Watch next